binayakjoshi/PopNBuy-frontend/README.md

-# PopNBuy-backend
+# PopNBuy-frontend
-backend for PopNBuy
+frontend for PopNBuy